liuyanyi/turbomind_vllm_plugin/README.md

 Since this package is a general plugin for vLLM, it will be loaded automatically when you run the vLLM OpenAI Server or `LLM` class.

 But their's a small problem on vLLM cli args to use this plugin out of the box.
-I'm making a simple pr.
+I'm making a simple pr https://github.com/vllm-project/vllm/pull/14328 .

 # Performance Test